 Whatever you miss, most children have a great time at camp and are not bothered by mild homesickness.
 Overcoming homesickness, and enjoying time away from home, nurtures your independence and prepares you for the future; you get the growth and independence you need as you grow and make your way into the world.
 Our caring staff members are trained to help you deal with homesickness should it arise.

 Location & Housing

 At Camp Kupugani, campers live in wood-framed cabins within the woods of Camp White Eagle.
-Each cabin has been recently renovated with insulation, interior wood siding, and solid, built-in wood bunks and drawers.
+Each cabin has been renovated with insulation, interior wood siding, and solid, built-in wood bunks and drawers.
 Up to ten campers live in a cabin with two to three staff members who provide the care and attention for each cabin group.

 The cabins have nearby bathhouses with bathrooms and private shower stalls.

 Around the middle of each session, your laundry will be washed and folded by an outside laundry service and brought back the next day.
 It’s important to bring a laundry bag and label all your clothes.